-not significantly impact student understanding of content being taught.
-GSS3.2 Think critically and chronologically regarding major events occurring in the United States and throughout the world; Teacher candidate thinks critically and chronologically regarding major events occurring in the United States and throughout the world;Instruction is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
+not significantly impact student understanding of content being taught. andthchronologicallychregarding majorreevents occurringocin the UnitedStStates andththroughout theagworld;repnknacva Teacher candidate hinks critically and chronologically egarding major events occurring in the United States and throughout he world;Instruction is age-appropriate, comprehensible, elevant to students' ore-existing the worldge, and accessible to students at various cognitive evels.
 Teacher candidate accurately and effectively thinks critically and chronologically regarding major events occurring in the United States and throughout the world; Most instruction is age- appropriate, comprehensible, relevant to students' pre- existing knowledge, and accessible to students at various cognitive levels.
-Any ommissions or inaccuracies do not significantly The candidate can think critically and chronologically regarding major events occurring in the United States and throughout the world;Instruction contains basic information that indicates gaps in content knowledge and gaps in understanding what is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
+The candidate can think critically and chronologically regarding major events occurring in the United States and throughout the world;Instruction contains basic information that indicates gaps in content knowledge and gaps in understanding what is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
 Incorrect information does not significantly interfere with student understanding.
 The candidate is unable to think critically and chronologically regarding major events occurring in the United States and throughout the world.
 Instruction contains significant gaps in content knowledge and instruction is not age- appropriate, comprehensible, and accessible to students at a variety of cognitive levels.
 Incorrect or incomplete information and ineffective teaching causes a significant obstacle to student learning.

 impact student understanding of content being taught.
-GSS3.3 Critique a variety of historical documents; Teacher candidate effectively critiques a variety of historical documents.
+GSS3.3 Critique a variety Teacher candidate Teacher is able to The candidate can critique Candidate is unable to of historical documents; effectively critiques a variety of historical documents.
 Anaylsis is accurate and based on objective interpretation of historical events and documents.
-Instruction is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
-Teacher is able to effectively critque a variety of historical documents.
+Instruction is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels. effectively critque a variety of historical documents.
 Most instruction is age- appropriate, comprehensible, relevant to students' pre- existing knowledge, and accessible to students at various cognitive levels.
-Any ommissions or inaccuracies do not significantly impact student understanding of content being taught.
-The candidate can critique a variety of historical documents.
+Any ommissions or inaccuracies do not significantly impact student understanding of content being taught. a variety of historical documents.
 Instruction contains basic information that indicates gaps in content knowledge and gaps in understanding what is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
-Incorrect information does not significantly interfere with student understanding.
-Candidate is unable to critique a variety of historical documents.
+Incorrect information does not significantly interfere with student understanding. critique a variety of historical documents.
 Instruction on similar critiques lacks significant gaps in content knowledge and instruction is not age- appropriate, comprehensible, and accessible to students at a variety of cognitive levels.
 Incorrect or incomplete information and ineffective teaching causes a significant obstacle to student learning.
 GSS3.4